- Home

 - Limiting our meetings: We always limit the amount of meetings that our staff are in.
 We don’t want to waste any of their time and we expect them to tell us and feed back if they feel they could save time elsewhere.

-In line with our deep commitment to self-determination, we want to give our teachers more agency over their roles by offering them a nine-day fortnight to give them time back.
+In line with our deep commitment to self-determination, we want to give our teachers more agency over their roles by finding ways to give them more time back.

-- Nine-day fortnight: We are offering a nine-day fortnight for teachers without impacting students’ contact time.
+- Nine-day fortnight: the nine-day fortnight does not impact student contact time.

-- Remote working: We are offering remote working during non-contact time, which includes giving more PPA and making it manageable from home or another remote location, and where our teachers want to do this, compressing the free hours or non-contact hours so that they can be away from school for longer periods of time.
+- Remote working: we offer remote working during non-contact time, which includes giving more PPA and making it manageable from home or another remote location, and where our teachers want to do this, compressing the free hours or non-contact hours so that they can be away from school for longer periods of time.

-- Personal days: We are offering personal days during term time so our teachers are not restricted to only take time off in the school holidays.
+- Personal days: we offer personal days during term time so our teachers are not restricted to only take time off in the school holidays.

-- Artificial intelligence: We will look to use technology, where possible, to reduce teachers’ contact time and provide greater flexibility.
+- Artificial intelligence: we are looking at technology, where possible, to reduce teachers’ contact time and provide greater flexibility.
 We want to harness technology more widely to free up more time and allow our best teachers to influence more students than just those physically present in their classrooms.

 For all our live vacancies click here.